Additional requirements for graduate applicants who are non-native speakers of English.

 • In contradistinction to University of Illinois Graduate College policy, students who have completed two years or more of post-secondary full-time study, a graduate degree, a performer’s certificate, or an artist diploma in a country or institution where English is the native language or primary language of instruction are NOT exempt from the TOEFL requirement.

 • For exempted countries, see the University of Illinois Graduate College English Proficiency Requirement for Admission.
 Click here to see miniumum admission requirements by Country (including TOEFL information).
-Any additional exemptions must by authorized by the School of Music Enrollment Management Director.
+Any additional exemptions must by authorized by the School of Music Admissions Director.

 Please note: In accordance with the University of Illinois Graduate College English Proficiency Requirement for International Teaching Assistants, the School of Music requires a score of 24 or higher on the speaking portion of the TOEFL iBT or a minimum score of an 8 on the IELTS for any international applicant wishing to be considered for a teaching assistantship.
 The TOEFL iBT or IELTS is thus required of ALL international applicants who are non-native speakers and seek this type of award.